Organic-Food-Store/ofs-client/README.md

 Or use the same hosted app at [organic-food-store.firebaseapp.com](organic-food-store.firebaseapp.com).

-Note: Whether local or hosted, the app will only use the [organic-food-store.herokuapp.com/api](https://organic-food-store.herokuapp.com/api) for any serverside calls.
+***Note: Whether local or hosted, the app will only use the [organic-food-store.herokuapp.com/api](https://organic-food-store.herokuapp.com/api) for all serverside calls.***